 The beans we love the most are from the older coffee varietals that grow nearly wild at high mountain altitudes.
 Grown without the use of pesticides, the coffee plants are allowed to naturally adapt to the climate, environment, and pests while the mineral-rich volcanic soil infuses them with vibrantly deep and complex flavor.

 After being handpicked, and only when ripe, the beans are properly aged, fermented, washed, and dried on patios in the equatorial sun.
-When fully dry, they are then separated from their parchment, sorted and graded for quality and size and finally shipped to to us.
+When fully dry, they are then separated from their parchment, sorted and graded for quality and size and, finally, shipped to us.

-And finally, It must be said that, the legacy of colonization and coffee are inextricably interwoven, leaving new generations of coffee growers and indigenous families with the responsibility and challenges to forge a balance between the past, the present and the future.
-We will do our best from here to find a balance.
+And finally, it must be said, that the legacy of colonization and coffee are inextricably interwoven, leaving new generations of coffee growers, buyers and roasters with the responsibility to honor and learn of the history and lives of the original people who inhibit the lands where coffee grows.

 Be sure to look for our seasonal varietals and holiday blends as they become available.